Simplify Data Access Management for Databases and Data Lakes

 - Complete visibility and simple compliance controls

-Quickly and easily enable users to access data endpoints without having to manage passwords.
+Quickly and easily enable users to access cloud object storage without having to manage accounts in multiple places.
 Provision, delete, and reassign user access using groups defined in the Identity Provider of your choice.

 Handle access for both web and client-based tools and applications.
 Enrich all activity data with user identity information, and apply access control policies uniformly, across all service accounts.